SmartThingsCommunity/webrtc-tutorial/step_4/STEP_4.md

 module.exports = connector
 ```

-### Proactive Communication with SmartThings
+## Proactive Communication with SmartThings

+When an event occurs on your device (such as a doorbell ringing), we need to update SmartThings.
-We need to update SmartThings when someone rings the doorbell.
-First, create a file called
+To accomplish this, first create a file called
-`callbacks.js` in `src/lib` which will have a utility method making it easy to man an API call
+`callbacks.js` in `src/lib` which will have a utility method making it easy to make an API call
-to SmartThings.
+to SmartThings:

 ```js
 const { StateUpdateRequest } = require('st-schema')